 If you plan to place a Limit order/Stop Limit order, you can enable the advanced mode function.
 There are many included functions that we will introduce to you one by one.

 In the advanced mode, you may have a choice in whether to enable the post-only function.

 Enabling post-only will ensure your order enters a buy or sell order.
 Unless any part of your order is executed immediately in the selected mode due to its price reaching that of the matching engine, it will be canceled.
 You will be charged liquidity provider fees (i.e., maker fees) upon entry.

 If you quit post-only, any tradable part of your order will be executed immediately, and the corresponding transaction fees (i.e., Taker fees) will be charged.
 Any remaining part will enter a buy or sell order, and the liquidity provider fees (i.e., maker fees) will be charged upon entry.

 2. Time in Force

 In the advanced mode, you may choose Time in Force.
 This is an order time retention policy, including the following modes:

-Good Til Canceled (GTC): This order will be placed in the order queue and will remain valid until it is canceled.
+Good Till Canceled (GTC): This order will be placed in the order queue and will remain valid until it is filled or canceled.

-Good Til Time (GTT): This order will be canceled automatically if it fails to be executed within a fixed time.
+Good Till Time (GTT): This order will be canceled automatically if it fails to be executed within a fixed time.